In this guide

 Small files don’t take long to download or upload on ADSL.
 But large amounts of data can leave you waiting a lot longer.
 This might not be an issue if it’s only occasional, but if your job requires regular large downloads or uploads it’s a compelling argument for the faster transfer rates of a fibre optic broadband connection.

-This may be particularly important if you use cloud based storage for file synchronising or backup, as this could involve very regular uploads of lots of data.
+This may be particularly important if you use cloud storage for file synchronising or backup, as this could involve handling lots of data very frequently.

 Usage limits and traffic management

 Some broadband connections have a monthly usage limit.
 We would recommend that home workers avoid any capped service and opt for an unlimited deal whenever possible.
-Using the broadband for work as well as personal tasks will consume a lot more data, especially if you’re going to be using it for demanding activities like video chat and file downloads or uploads.
-Exceeding the cap of a limited package can mean extra charges in the monthly bill or having your broadband speed reduced.
+Using the broadband for work as well as personal tasks will consume a lot more data, especially if you’re going to be using it for demanding activities like video chat and file transfers.
+Exceeding the cap of a limited package can mean reduced broadband speeds or extra fees.

-Another restriction to watch out for is an ISPs traffic management policy.
+Another restriction to watch out for is a traffic management policy.
 Most of the time this will not be a problem as it’s most often used to slow down file sharing, but some ISPs can apply it in other ways.
-For instance, Virgin Media has a limit on how much you are permitted to upload at certain times of the day.

 Check the terms and conditions before signing up to to ensure the traffic management policy is not going to interfere.
 And for further help read our guide to traffic management.